Ultra-rapid circuit breaker

 • a non limited short circuit from generators G3 and G4 (see curve 3)

-The resulting short circuit level is illustrated by curve 4.
-UR figure 3.jpg
+The resulting short circuit current is illustrated by curve 4 (see Fig. H61):

 The consequence of the strong limitation of the short circuit current and the prospective energy allows the design of a LV network instead of a MV design.
 This also prevents the network from being totally shutdown (black out) in case of short circuit in the main switchboard.